Ethnicities in Iran: Kurds

-The Kurds are an Iranian people, who make up the majority of the population of Kurdistan, Ilam, Kermanshah provinces and along with the Azeris, they are one of the two main ethnic groups in West Azerbaijan province.
+The Kurds are Iranian people, who make up the majority of the population of Kurdistan, Ilam, Kermanshah provinces and along with the Azerbaijanis, they are one of the two main ethnic groups in West Azerbaijan province.
 The northern part of Lorestan province is inhabited by Kurdish Lak people.
 Kurdish people also make up the plurality of the North Khorasan province and a minority in Razavi Khorasan and are scattered throughout many other provinces of Iran.
 It is estimated that up to 1 million Kurmanj Kurds live in Razavi Khorasan.
 Moreover, the previously Kurdish-speaking Modanloo and Pazuki tribes in Mazandaran and Tehran provinces became Persianized and are Persian-speaking now.
-In the Piranshahr county of West Azerbaijan province, a segment of the population descends from the Turkic Afshar tribe.
-Over the centuries, this Azerbaijani-origin group has undergone linguistic and cultural assimilation into the local Kurdish community.
-As a result, the Afshars of Piranshahr have largely adopted the Kurdish language and customs and now self-identify as Kurds, while retaining a distant awareness of their Turkic ancestral roots.
+Kurds make up around 8-17% of Iran's population.

 Laks

 The Laks inhabit a large part of Lorestan province where they constitute over 65% of the population and most of the eastern regions of the neighboring province of Kermanshah, and some parts of western Ilam (Poshte-Kuhi Laks).
 The area to the east of Mount Kabir is known as Pishe-Kuh, and west of the mountain is known as Poshte-Kuh.